Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-JSON.md

 ## Change theme

-To get a notification when the used theme is changed, you can register an event handler for the `StyleChanged` event as the following code:
+To get a notification when the current theme is changed, register an event handler for the `StyleChanged` event as follows:

 ```